Why do my tires wear like

 Trail (aka caster) is necessary for your bike to be stable going straight, but it is also necessary for turns since trail (caster) causes your front wheel to steer itself into the turn.
 Countersteer and trail's geometry which causes a turn is discussed at Wikipedia in detail.
 Click here to visit.
 A good video of using countersteer to initiate turns is found here (VIEW MPG).
 Note in that film how countersteer is used to initiate the turn (the bike momentarily turns in the wrong direction) then once the bike leans shortly thereafter, trail causes the front wheel to turn itself into the turn which is what actually steers the bike in the desired direction.
 The first video below illustrates that simply and succinctly.

-The second video shows that it is mostly impossible to steer a bike by leaning alone.
+You can steer the bike with no hands a little.
 It can be done and I've done it on the wing by taking my hands off the bars and leaning, but that will merely give you enough lean to maybe change lanes.
 Remember, when you push the bars to countersteer, the bars PUSH BACK!
 That is trail, or caster in action.

 |OTHER THEORIES DISPROVED: